10 Examples of Bad Video Game Box Art

 Fester’s Quest

 OK, so this is apparently meant to be Uncle Fester.
-You know?
+Do you know?
 The one who starred in The Addams Family and was a transvestite who walked around wearing lipstick and designer fur coats?
 Wait, you don’t know that one?
 That’s because this never happened.
 Why these artists thought this was the case though is beyond all comprehension to us.
 The only possible reason we can suggest is that they might some have kind of issues with their moms or perhaps they accidentally walked in on their dads wearing women’s clothing, and this is how the psychiatrist recommended they work through that horrifying ordeal.
 So how do we rid ourselves of the horrifying ordeal of seeing this?

 Donkey Kong

 We played a lot of Donkey Kong when it was first released.
 We know all the secrets of the game, and have such an understanding that we could probably beat the damned thing in our sleep whilst being hoisted upside down from a crane.
 However, we don’t know when any of this stuff happened.
 For instance, none of us can recall Mario looking like a suave actor from an Italian soap opera or being called ‘Jimmy’, as his armband would suggest or somehow getting his greasy mitts on the hammer of Thor.
-Likewise, we don’t know when Donkey Kong was so... what’s that word we’re looking for... goddamned racist?
-Seriously, this is sort of shit that ACLU should have been protesting back in the day rather than The Jetsons being an example of robo-ism.
+Likewise, we don’t know when Donkey Kong was so… what’s that word we’re looking for… goddamned racist?
+Seriously, this is sort of shit that ACLU should have been protesting back in the day rather than The Jetsons being an example of Robo-ism.

 Donkey Kong

 Gah!
 How many covers did this game have?
-There must be more versions of this game than there were barrels being thrown at you during it, that is to say a lot.
+There must be more versions of this game than there were barrels being thrown at you during it, that is to say, a lot.
 The best question though is how this cover manages not to be so obviously racist as the other one, but still manage to suck so spectacularly hard?
 Why is Popeye attacking what appears to be a cross between a gorilla and the equally massive Slowpoke from Pokemon?
 Why are those bananas bigger than Mario’s head?
 And why does Princess Peach look like an elderly version of Marilyn Monroe who has been dipped in a vat of red paint?

 Clowns